Waimea Country School

 Koai’a 2nd/3rd Multiage

-• Community history/Waimea place study
+• Waimea Community

 • Physical geography of the U.S.